Why no one’s giving Tim Ryan a realistic shot to win

 For Luke Thompson, who runs the pro-Vance Protect Ohio Values super PAC, the race comes down to two numbers: 39 and 45.
 “Thirty-nine is roughly where Joe Biden’s approval is in the state, and 45 is where Tim Ryan is stranded in neutral in all of the public polls.”

 Thompson likened the campaign to a Senate race in Iowa eight years ago.
 Then-Rep. Bruce Braley was locked in a tight race against then-state Sen. Joni Ernst.
 The polls showed a tight race throughout but never showed Braley hitting 50 percent.
-On Election Day, undecided voters broke overwhelmingly for the comparative unknown over the incumbent Democrat and Ernst won by 9.
+On Election Day, undecided voters broke overwhelmingly for the comparative unknown over the Democratic congressman, and Ernst won by 9.

 Thompson and other Ohio Republicans who spoke to Vox also pushed back on the notion that Ryan’s campaign had been maximally effective.
 One adviser to the Vance campaign, who was granted anonymity in order to speak frankly about the campaign, argued that Ryan’s attempts to paint himself as a pragmatic moderate didn’t line up with his voting record in Congress, where he voted as a party-line Democrat.
 Ryan also espoused far more progressive rhetoric during his abortive 2020 presidential campaign on issues like criminal justice.